 Familiarity breeds contempt.
 This old adage rings true when your spouse says hurtful things to you and you begin to wonder how and when all that love and affection get replaced with such contempt that the person you chose to share a life with takes a no-holds-barred approach to scathing remarks and comments.
 Sure, the intense passion and romantic attraction of the initial days of a relationship can be hard to sustain in the long run.

-Maintaining the same bond or passion is impossible, let’s be practical.
-But what leads a marriage or a long-term relationship downhill is the hurtful words often used by one of the partners.
-“My husband says mean things over the slightest of things” “My wife deals low blows in every argument” or even, “we say extremely hurtful things when we fight” These are not pleasant realizations to live with, yet they’re not uncommon.
+But how do you go from there to an onslaught of harsh words that break your heart into a million pieces?
+And you’re left ruing, “My husband says mean things at the slightest provocation”, “My wife deals low blows in every argument” or even, “We say extremely hurtful things when we fight.”
+These are not pleasant realizations to live with, yet they’re not uncommon.

-When Your Husband Says Hurtful Things: Understanding Anger
+When Your Partner Says Hurtful Things: 15 Tips On How To React

 Related Reading: 6 Reasons Why You Should Quit A Toxic Marriage